 This area of the website is to share the Online Safety Guides originally posted on Class Dojo.
 These guides provide useful tips for parents and carers when discussing the online environment with children and explain how to make apps and games safer for those that are using them.
+You may find the guides easier to read on a tablet or phone as you can zoom in to read each section.

 Unsurprisingly, TikTok is as popular as ever with over 1 billion users worldwide.
 For those who don't know, TikTok is a video-sharing social media app which lets people create, view and download looping 15-second clips.
 Typically, these are videos of users lip-syncing and dancing to popular songs or soundbites.